fanzhidongyzby/chat2graph/doc/en-us/principle/sdk.md

     workflow:
       - [*html_coding_operator, *code_review_operator] # Sequential workflow

-  # ... (other expert definitions omitted, similar in format)
+  # ...
+(Other expert definitions are omitted here, format is similar to the above)

-# Leader configuration: Responsible for task decomposition and coordination
+# Leader Configuration: Responsible for task decomposition and coordination.
-# Leader mechanics:
+# Leader Mechanism Explanation:
-# 1. JobGraph management: When a Leader executes, it transforms the original task into a subtask graph (JobGraph), a DAG defining subtasks (SubJob) and dependencies.
+# 1. JobGraph Management: When the Leader executes, it doesn't just decompose the task.
+#    Instead, it transforms the original task into a subgraph of tasks (JobGraph), which is a Directed Acyclic Graph (DAG) defining the sub-tasks (SubJobs) and their dependencies.
-# 2. Dynamic scheduling: Leader schedules and executes JobGraph:
+# 2. Dynamic Scheduling and Execution: The Leader is responsible for scheduling and executing the JobGraph:
-#    - Parallel processing: Independent or dependency-satisfied subtasks are scheduled in parallel.
+#    - Parallel Processing: Sub-tasks with no dependencies or whose dependencies are met are scheduled and executed in parallel.
-#    - Expert feedback handling: Leader adjusts JobGraph execution based on Expert feedback (via WorkflowMessage), e.g.:
+#    - Handling Expert Feedback: The Leader dynamically adjusts the JobGraph's execution based on the status returned by an Expert after executing a sub-task (via WorkflowMessage).
+For example:
-#      - `INPUT_DATA_ERROR`: May trigger re-planning/execution of related precursor tasks.
+#      - `INPUT_DATA_ERROR`: May cause related preceding tasks to be replanned or re-executed.
-#      - `JOB_TOO_COMPLICATED_ERROR`: Expert deems subtask too complex; Leader treats it as a new original task for further decomposition.
+#      - `JOB_TOO_COMPLICATED_ERROR`: The Expert deems the sub-task too complex.
+The Leader will treat this sub-task as a new original task and decompose it further, deepening the JobGraph.
 leader:
-  actions: # Leader-executable actions, typically for task decomposition and status queries
+  actions: # Actions the Leader can perform, typically for task decomposition and status queries
-    - *query_system_status_action # Assuming defined
+    - *query_system_status_action # Assumed to be defined
-    - *job_decomposition_action # Assuming defined
+    - *job_decomposition_action # Assumed to be defined

-# KnowledgeBase configuration (can be empty)
+# Knowledge Base Configuration (can be left empty)
 knowledgebase: {}

-# Memory module configuration (can be empty)
+# Memory Module Configuration (can be left empty)
 memory: {}

-# Environment variable configuration (can be empty)
+# Environment Variables Configuration (can be left empty)
 env: {}
 ```